paulius-kazokas/roadmap/stage-1/data-structures-and-algorithms/algorithms/bubble-sort/README.md

 # Bubble Sort

-_"..larger values bubbling up at the end of the array.."_
+_"..swapping each greater value and bubbling up at the end of the array.."_

 Sorts arrays using unsorted partition index __(array length - 1)__ and index (__i__) that will always starts at __0__ to traverse the array from left to right.